Licentiate of the Faculty of Forensic & Legal Medicine – General Forensic Medicine (LFFLM – GFM)

 LFFLM (GFM) Part 2 Examination

-In 2017 the Part 2 OSCE examination will take place on Saturday 11 March 2017 at St George’s, University of London.
+The next Part 2 OSCE exams will take place on Saturday 10 March 2018 at St George’s, University of London.

 The Licentiate was instituted by the Faculty of Forensic & Legal Medicine on 01 May 2014.
 Its purpose is to set national quality standards for the professional care that medical and health professionals provide in the field of general forensic medicine.